djlovell/nyt-pips-solver/README.md

 [NYT Game Link Here](https://www.nytimes.com/games/pips)

 ## On AI Usage
-Besides some documentation work and help with setting up Github Actions, this was **NOT** an exercise in "Vibe Coding", "Prompt Engineering", or even speeding up development time with AI auto-complete (i.e. Copilot).
-That tooling is exciting and useful, but I wanted to approach this more like a classic open-docs coding challenge.
+With the exception of some documentation & GH Actions setup, this was **NOT** an exercise in "Vibe Coding", "Prompt Engineering", or speed running development with enhanced auto-complete (i.e. Copilot).
+That tooling is exciting and useful, but I wanted to approach this like a classic open-docs coding challenge.

-Perhaps down the road I might leverage these resources to explore potential optimizations, create a proper GUI to generate input files for intuitively, or create fancy terminal visualizations with print statements - tasks I have far less interest in - but for now I am shooting for an unaided MVP that can reliably solve these puzzles.
+Perhaps down the road I may leverage more resources to explore optimizations, create a proper GUI for generating input files, or crafting fancy terminal visualizations using print statements - tasks I have far less interest in - but for now I am shooting for an unaided MVP that can reliably solve these puzzles.

 ## Requirements
 - a working Go environment (>=1.25.x) - [Download Here](https://go.dev/doc/install)